Mentorship

 Attentive Progress Tracking: Monthly 1:1 calls with the Mentorship Director.

-Hybrid Model: Benefit from the in-person clinical experience, the flexibility of virtual appointments and classes, and a virtual network of peers and expert mentors.
+Hybrid In-Person/Virtual Model: Benefit from the in-person clinical experience, the flexibility of virtual appointments and classes, and a virtual network of peers and expert mentors.

 Tiered Growth: Your compensation increases with each phase you complete.
 As you build skills and confidence, your growth deserves recognition!